University Administrative Policies

 4.8.
 Intellectual Property Assignments

-The Executive Vice President for Administration has authority to sign agreements assigning intellectual property rights by or to the University, except contracts for purchases by the University which must be signed by the Chief Procurement Officer (refer to Section 4.2. herein).
+The Executive Vice President for Finance and Administration has authority to sign agreements assigning intellectual property rights by or to the University, except contracts for purchases by the University which must be signed by the Chief Procurement Officer (refer to Section 4.2. herein).

 4.9.
 Real Estate